 Increased Investor Protection with MiFID II

-The European Union (EU) has now adopted a new generation of MiFID legislation, named MiFID II.
-The MiFID II regulatory framework came into force in the EU on January 3, 2018 and is aimed to be in force in Iceland at the beginning of 2020.
+The European Union (EU) has now adopted a new generation of MiFID legislation, named MiFID II that came into force in the EU on January 3, 2018.
+With Act No. 115/2021 the legislation is being implemented in Iceland.

-The MiFID II regulatory framework is aimed to further increase investor protection and transparency when trading in financial instruments and takes into account technical improvements since MiFID I. The regulatory framework entails several changes relating to increased disclosure and organizational requirements for financial undertakings which Íslandsbanki will implement.
+The new legislation is aimed to further increase investor protection and transparency when trading in financial instruments and takes into account technical improvements since MiFID I. It entails several changes relating to increased disclosure and organizational requirements for financial undertakings.

 Complaints regarding financial instruments